Multinational Division South

 The Multinational Division South (MND-S) is an Italian Army NATO-assigned deployable division headquarters.
 The division is based in Florence in Tuscany and assigned to the Operational Land Forces Command.
 Originally the division was named Division "Vittorio Veneto" (Divisione "Vittorio Veneto") and carried the name and traditions of the Cold War Armored Brigade "Vittorio Veneto".
 Brigade and division were named for the decisive Italian World War I victory in the Battle of Vittorio Veneto.

 On 15 June 2025, the division became a multinational, NATO-assigned deployable division headquarters and was renamed Multinational Division South (MND-S).
 On 1 July 2025, the division was assigned, as Land Component Command of NATO'S Allied Reaction Force (ARF) to the NATO Rapid Deployable Corps – Italy.
-Italy contributes approximately 70% of the division's personnel, with remaining the personnel coming from eleven other NATO members: Albania, Croatia, France, Great Britain, Greece, Poland, Portugal, Romania, Slovenia, Turkey, and Hungary.
+Italy contributes approximately 70% of the division's personnel, with remaining the personnel coming from eleven other NATO members: Albania, Croatia, France,Greece, Hungary, Poland, Portugal, Romania, Slovenia, Spain, Turkey and United Kingdom.
 From 21 August 2025, the division's commander is Major General Giuseppe Scuderi.

 History

 Division "Vittorio Veneto"

 In 2002, the Italian Army formed three division commands, with one of the three always readily deployable for NATO missions.
 Each of the three divisions was given the name and traditions of a division that served with distinction during World War II.
-Consequently, on 31 December 2002, the 2nd Italian Division based in Vittorio Veneto was renamed Division Command "Mantova".
+Consequently, on 31 December 2002, the 2nd Italian Division based in Vittorio Veneto was renamed "Mantova" Division.

 In the 2013, the Italian Army underwent a structural reform, which included the plan to merge the Airmobile Brigade "Friuli" with the Cavalry Brigade "Pozzuolo del Friuli" into an air assault brigade carrying the name of the latter unit.
 As the Airmobile Brigade "Friuli" carried the name and traditions of the 20th Infantry Division "Friuli" and Combat Group "Friuli", which had both served with distinction on the allied side during the Italian campaign of World War II, the Italian Army decided to retain the name by renamed the Division Command "Mantova".
 On 16 July 2013, the Division Command "Mantova" moved from Vittorio Veneto to Florence, where the command was renamed Division "Friuli".

 However, due to the 2014 Russian invasion of Ukraine the Italian Army's reform plans were reversed and the merger of the Airmobile Brigade "Friuli" and Cavalry Brigade "Pozzuolo del Friuli" canceled.
 Consequently, on 1 July 2019, the Division "Friuli" was renamed Division "Vittorio Veneto".
 The name was chose to commemorate the decisive Italian World War I victory in the Battle of Vittorio Veneto.